mattcroat/svelte-slides/README.md

 - Global styles are inside `styles/global.css`
 - Syntax highlight styles are inside `styles/syntax.css` using [Night Howl](https://github.com/PrismJS/prism-themes/blob/master/themes/prism-night-owl.css) as the default theme but you can find more [Prism themes](https://github.com/PrismJS/prism-themes) or create your own
+- You can change the slide styles in `slide.svelte`

 ## Custom Components